pizlonator/fil-c/invisicaps_by_example.md

 The capability is invisible because other than via Fil-C reflection operations (compiler intrinsics and runtime functions unique to Fil-C), there is no way for a Fil-C program to see the capability.
 It's always there, but you cannot find it if you access memory.

 Invisicaps offer a similar programming model to SoftBound and CHERI.
 However, unlike CHERI, which uses wide pointers (`sizeof(void*)` is 16 or more) to store the capability, Fil-C's capabilities are invisible in the address space and do not affect pointer size.
-And unlike SoftBound, Fil-C's capabilities have a complete story for atomics (you cannot break invisicap protections by racing, and atomic pointer loads/stores really aree atomic).
+And unlike SoftBound, Fil-C's capabilities have a complete story for atomics (you cannot break invisicap protections by racing, and atomic pointer loads/stores really are atomic).

 I'll show you how that works with a bunch of example programs.
 In these programs I'll use the Fil-C header `<stdfil.h>`, which you only need to `#include` if you want to mess with Fil-C's guts.